 Pro Tip: To make your salad interesting, add different components with various flavors and textures.
 For example, to a basic chicken and spring mix salad, you might add crumbled goat cheese, toasted walnuts, and/or fresh strawberries!

 Dinner Salad Recipes

-I’m a huge fan of eating salad for dinner once or twice a week.
+I'm a huge fan of eating salad for dinner once or twice a week.
 You can load your salad up with a variety of vegetables to get in different nutrients.
-And salads are a good way to use up whatever leftover meat, cheese, vegetables, etc. are in the fridge.
+And salads are a good way to use up leftovers (meat, cheese, vegetables, etc.) in the fridge.